 The strongest contrast is between complementary colours.
 In classic colour theory the complementary pairs are: blue/orange, yellow/purple, and red/green.
 In the CMY system the complementary pairs are: cyan/red, yellow/blue, and magenta/green

-Two complementary pairs on the left, and two triadic pairs on the right.
+Two complementary pairs on the left, and two triadic schemes on the right.

 The examples of hue contrast above may not look very attractive to you.
 When you use contrasting hues together that are all roughly the same value and saturation, the contrast can be so strong that the hues almost seem to fight one another.
 These hues will appear more harmonious if you vary the value and/or saturation between them.
 So you might have a vivid blue for your cloak, combined with a reddish skin tone and gold metallic trim.